shnewto/ttaw/README.md

 talking to a wall, a piecemeal natural language processing library

 ## Functionality
-- Determine if two words rhyme (perfect single or general syllabic).
+- Determine if two words rhyme (perfect single, or general syllabic).
 - Determine if there exists consecutive alliteration in an &str.
 - Double Metaphone phonetic encoding, port of [words/double-metahone](https://github.com/words/double-metaphone) library.